Side effects of neurosurgery for children

-Different hospitals have different procedures so what happens immediately after surgery may vary.
+The potential side-effects of neurosurgery for children can vary depending on things like the type of tumour and the procedure.
 Your child’s health team can give you details about what is likely to happen in your child’s case.

 How will my child feel after surgery?